ziyuwind/floris/_sources/api_docs.md

 # API Documentation

-FLORIS is divided into two primary packages.
-{py:mod}`floris.simulation` is the core code that models the wind turbines and wind farms.
-It is low-level code that generally is not accessed by typical users. {py:mod}`floris.tools` is the set of analysis routines that define, drive, and post process a simulation.
-This is where more users will interface with the software.
+FLORIS is primarily divided into the {py:mod}`floris` package, which contains the user-level API, and {py:mod}`floris.core` is the core code that models the wind turbines and wind farms.
+Additionally, the {py:mod}`turbine_library` package contains turbine models that ship with FLORIS;
+and the {py:mod}`optimization` package contains high-level optimization routines that accept and work on instantiated `FlorisModel` objects.

 ```{eval-rst}
 .. autosummary::